Department of Computer Science

 CS 3753Data Science3

-plus two additional courses selected from the following (an elective can only be counted towards one concentration):
+plus two additional courses selected from the following (an elective can only be counted toward one concentration):6

 Concentration in Software Engineering